Rozapz/School_District_Analysis/README.md

 # School_District_Analysis
 ## Introduction

-This analysis is performed on students data gathered from several schools including public and charter schools.
-These schools budget is also included in data to undrestand its effect on students performance.
+This analysis is performed on student data gathered from several schools including public and charter schools.
+These schools' budget is also included in the data to understand their effect on students' performance.
 Students reading and math scores are gathered in the data file as a measure of success for the school.

 ## Analysis and Results